 Wind/hail deductible notice

-In Texas, wind and hail deductibles are commonly structured as a percentage of the home's insured value, typically ranging from 1% to 2% for inland properties in Denton County.
-On a home insured for $450,000 with a 2% deductible, the out-of-pocket wind/hail deductible is $9,000 before insurance coverage applies to replacement costs.
-This deductible amount is separate from the standard homeowners deductible and applies specifically to hail damage claims.
+In Texas, wind and hail deductibles are commonly structured as a percentage of your home's insured value, typically ranging from 1 to 2 percent in Denton County.
+On a home insured for $325,700 at a 2 percent deductible, your out-of-pocket cost before insurance pays is $6,514.
+Your actual deductible depends on your specific policy and insurer, so review your declarations page to confirm the exact amount and structure.